Carpet Overview: Compare carpeting options before making the investment

 Photo 4: Olefin

 Triexta (brands include Smart-Strand and Sorona) is a newly classified fiber derived partly from corn sugar (Photo 2).
 It has excellent, permanent anti-stain properties (nylon must be treated with stain protectors over its life span).
 It also has good resilience, but it’s too soon to tell whether it will match the durability of nylon in high-traffic areas.
 Because of its superior stain resistance, this is a good choice if you have young kids or pets.
-Expect to pay $20 to $45 per sq. yd.
+Triexta carpet cost is $20 to $45 per sq. yd.

 Saxony (also called velvet or plush) is a cut pile that works well in formal dining rooms, living rooms and bedrooms.
 It shows footprints and vacuum marks and is not a good choice for high-traffic areas and active kids.
 The basic grade lasts about five years.

 Textured cut pile has more than one color of yarn and varying tuft heights.
-Its two-toned appearance hides dirt and reduces footprints and vacuum marks, making it a better choice for active lifestyles.
+Its two-toned appearance hides dirt and reduces footprints and vacuum marks, making it one of the best types of carpet for active lifestyles.
 It’s similar to Saxony in life expectancy and cost.

 Frieze (“fri-zay”) is the most durable and most expensive of the three cut pile styles.
 Its tightly twisted tufts give the surface a nubby texture that covers footprints.
 It wears better than Saxony and textured, can be used in heavy traffic areas and can last 20 years or more if well maintained.

 Sculptured, or cut-and-loop, made with looped and non-looped tufts, is economical and durable.
 The varied shading hides dirt well, but the seams can be more visible.
-Prices start at about $6 per sq. yd. for 26- to 30-oz. face weight.
+Prices for sculptured carpet start at about $6 per sq. yd. for 26- to 30-oz. face weight.
 Price and durability increase with higher face-weight yarns.

 Looped or Berber